Shared by A Flokk family · 7 days · 21 activities

 Join Flokk freeRestaurant du Pont

 A reliably family-friendly spot in the village center serving Swiss classics including fondue, raclette, and rosti that even picky eaters tend to enjoy.
-The atmosphere is warm and unhurried, which mat
+The atmosphere is warm and unhurried, which matters after a travel day with kids.

 Zermatt Village Promenade (Bahnhofstrasse)

 Drop your bags and walk the main pedestrian street to get your bearings and spot your first Matterhorn view.
-Kids will love the electric taxis and horse-drawn carriages that replace cars throughout th
+Kids will love the electric taxis and horse-drawn carriages that replace cars throughout the entire town.

 Matterhorn Museum Zermatlantis

-This underground museum tells the dramatic story of the 1865 first ascent of the Matterhorn, with artifacts, reconstructed chalets, and exhibits designed to engage kids through storytelling rather tha
+This underground museum tells the dramatic story of the 1865 first ascent of the Matterhorn, with artifacts, reconstructed chalets, and exhibits designed to engage kids through storytelling rather than just display cases.
+It is right in the village center and takes about 90 minutes at a relaxed pace.

 Gorner Glacier Viewpoint Walk